IEfrances/PolarityPredictorApp/README.md

 ### Credit
 Home background Image by Dorothe from Pixabay

-I would like to acknowledge the authors of the IMDB dataset for sentiment analysis used in this project.
-The dataset was introduced in the following paper:
+the IMDB dataset for sentiment analysis used in this project was introduced in the following paper:

 Learning Word Vectors for Sentiment Analysis
 Authors: Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, Christopher Potts